phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

 }
 {% endhighlight %}

 #Running the tests

- In SBT I use the ~test quite a lot.
+In SBT I use the command '~test' quite a lot.
 This compiles and runs everything whenever the code base changes.
 The other things I do quite a lot is right click on the package on my IDE and 'run package as scala test'.
 Both work

  And these tests just pass.
 Something that makes me nervous, so I added a '1 shouldBe 2' to a couple of tests and reran then just to check that the tests were actually being executed!

 #A few more tests
  We need to check that the Distance methods makeArray and makeArrayArray are implemented.
 Again these are easy
 {% highlight scala %}
    "Distance" should "implement makeArray" in {